Guide to STAR Measures

 Data Collection and Reporting Systems

-Robust data infrastructure forms the foundation of successful STAR performance, requiring sophisticated systems for data capture, validation, and reporting across multiple domains.1,23
+Robust data infrastructure forms the foundation of successful Star performance, requiring sophisticated systems for data capture, validation, and reporting across multiple domains.1,2

-• Claims Data Integration: Administrative data linkage for outcome measurement.¹
+• Claims Data Integration: Enables linkage of administrative data for accurate outcome calculation and reconciliation¹

-• Survey Administration: CAHPS and HOS survey management capabilities.16,19
+• Survey Administration: CAHPS and HOS survey management capabilities

-• Analytics Platforms: Performance monitoring and predictive analytics tools.²³
+• Analytics Platforms: Performance monitoring and predictive analytics tools

 CPT Category II Code Implementation